wp-plugins/meeting-scheduler-by-vcita/readme.txt

   * Initial Version

 == Upgrade Notice ==
- = Appointment Booking and online Scheduling by vCita Version 3.6.0 = New "Future booking" setting was added!
-Set Maximum time for advance bookings and prevent appointments from being scheduled to far in advance
+ = Appointment Booking and online Scheduling by vCita Version 3.7.0 =
+ * New - collect online payments using Stripe.
+ * Customize and better control the automatic email notifications sent to your clients and your business.
+ * Set Future Booking Cut-Off Date